Wheatmore wins, advances to regional final

 In the 44th minute, Messner launched a free kick in from the left side.
 Garrison headed the ball in from near the right post to give Wheatmore back the lead.
 But, pushing forward late, CSD eluded the defense in the 71st minute and evened the match once again, setting the stage for the Warriors’ late charge.

-“My gosh, I’m so happy for my four seniors — to give them this,” Maness said.
+“My gosh, I’m so happy for my four seniors – to give them this,” Maness said.
 “We’re proud to move on.
-We’ll play a very tough opponent in Wilkes Central.
 But it’s unbelievable.”

 Commented